SS Marine Electric: Final voyage

 The Marine Electric put to sea for her final voyage on 10 February 1983, sailing from Norfolk, Virginia, to Somerset, Massachusetts, with a cargo of 24,800 tons of granulated coal.
 The ship sailed through a fierce (and ultimately record-breaking) storm that was gathering.

 The Marine Electric neared the mouth of the Chesapeake Bay at about 2:00 a.m. on Thursday, 10 February.
 She battled 25-foot (7.6-m) waves and winds gusting to more than 55 mph, fighting the storm to reach port with her cargo.

 The following day, she was contacted by the United States Coast Guard to turn back to assist a fishing vessel, the Theodora, that was taking on water.
 The Theodora eventually recovered and proceeded on its westerly course back to Virginia; the Marine Electric turned north to resume its original route.

 In the early morning hours of 12 February, members of the crew noted that the ship's bow was riding low in the water.
-Multiple mayday calls were made to Coast Guard beginning at 2:51 a.m.
+Multiple mayday calls were made to the Coast Guard beginning at 2:51 a.m.
+In response, USCGC Point Highland was dispatched.
 Shortly thereafter, the Marine Electric capsized, killing 31 of the 34 man crew.